itsdotnet/Bayt/README.md

 # Bayt - Your Home Shopping Solution

-Bayt is a comprehensive home shopping platform that offers an easy and convenient way to buy and sell goods related to home improvement, decor, and more.
-Whether you're a homeowner looking for the perfect addition to your living space or a seller hoping to showcase your products, Bayt has you covered.
+Bayt is a comprehensive home shopping platform that offers an easy and convenient way to buy,sell,rent real estate.

 ## Features